2bbb/ofxPubSubOsc/README.md

 Please create a new issue if there is a problem.
 And please throw a pull request if you have a cool idea!!

+If you get happy with using this addon, and you're rich, please donation for support continuous development.
+Bitcoin: `386iAzZ7m99sMyUQjM7TrZg1Uft518zpgv`